Bornerbroek

-Bornerbroek (/nl/) is a church village in the municipality of Almelo in Twente, the Dutch province of Overijssel.
+Bornerbroek (/nl/) (Low Saxon: Boornerbrook) is a church village in the municipality of Almelo in Twente, the Dutch province of Overijssel.
 Up to the municipal reorganisation of 1 January 2001, the village was part of the municipality of Borne.

 History

 The village was first mentioned in 1475 as Bornerbroeck, and means "swampy land near Borne".
 The suffix -broek in the village name is a reference to a marsh in the vicinity of the village.

 Bornerbroek was home to 570 people in 1840.
 The current St Stephen's church was built in 1857.
 It has a tower with a constricted spire.
-It was remodelled in Gothic Revival style in 1919-1920 by Alexander Kropholler.
+It was remodelled in Gothic Revival style in 1919–1920 by Alexander Kropholler.